jpcca/pysaebm/README.md

 ## Use your own data

-You are more than welcome to use your own data!
-That's the sole purpose of `pysaebm`: to allow you to analyze your own data.
+You are more than welcome to use your own data.
+After all, the very purpose of `pysaebm` is: to allow you to analyze your own data.
 However, you do have to make sure that the input data have at least four columns:

 - participant: int